arduino/docs-content/content/hardware/04.pro/carriers/portenta-max-carrier/tutorials/mpcie-4g-modem/content.md

 ---
-title: 'Cellular Connectivity with  the Portenta Max Carrier & Pro 4G Module'
+title: 'Cellular Connectivity with the Max Carrier & Pro 4G Module'
 difficulty: intermediate
 description: "Learn how to implement cellular connectivity using the mPCIe interface on the Portenta Max Carrier with the Arduino Pro 4G Module."
 tags: